idugalic/digital-restaurant/drestaurant-apps/README.md

     - we don't synchronize on the backend
     - we provide WebSockets for the frontend to handle async nature of the backend
     - we use Apache Kafka to distribute events between services
+    - we use Spring Cloud discovery and registry service (Eureka) to distribute commands between services (bounded contexts)
  - [Microservices 2](#microservices-2-rest-rabbitmq)
     - **REST API** by not segregating Command and Query
     - we synchronize on the backend side
     - we use RabbitMQ to distribute events between services (bounded contexts)
+    - we use Spring Cloud discovery and registry service (Eureka) to distribute commands between services (bounded contexts)
  - [Microservices 3](#microservices-3-websockets-axondb-and-axonhub)
     - **WebSockets API**
     - we are async all the way
-    - we use [AxonHub](https://axoniq.io/product-overview/axonhub) to distribute events/messages between services
+    - we use [AxonServer](https://axoniq.io/product-overview/axon-server) to route and distribute all type of messages (commands, events, queries) between services (bounded contexts)

 ### Monolith 1 (HTTP and WebSockets API by segregating Command and Query)

 Source code: [https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith)